Forecast your product backlog

 The tool draws lines for each future sprint selected by the team.
 The Forecast lines show how much work your team should be able to complete in future sprints.
 Typically, items above the first line are already in progress for the current sprint.
 Items that fall between the first and second forecast lines indicate what can be completed in the named sprint.

-The forecast logic has changed for VSTS.
-Previously, the forecast tool limited the number of items shown between the forecast lines to those that could be completed within the sprint or using unused Effort points from the previous sprint.
+The forecast logic changed for TFS 2017.2.
+Previously, the forecast tool limited the number of items shown between the forecast lines to those that could be completed within the sprint or using unused velocity points from the previous sprint.

 Now, all items listed between the lines can be started in the sprint labeled by the first line, but may not be completed within the sprint.
-The velocity points that can't be completed in one sprint is carried over to the next sprint.
-For example, for a velocity of 15, if Item 1 has 35 story points, 20 velocity points are carried over to next sprint, then again 5 velocity points are carried over to sprint after that.
+The amount of effort (Effort, Story Points, Size) that can't be completed in one sprint are carried over to the next sprint.
+For example, for a velocity of 15, if Item 1 has 35 Effort points, 20 Effort points are carried over to next sprint, then again 5 Effort points are carried over to the sprint after that.

 In this example, a Velocity of 15 is used.
-The forecast tool shows between two and four items can be worked on during the first five sprints based on the amount of Effort assigned to each work item.
-The forecast logic carries over velocity points from one sprint to the next.
+The forecast tool shows between two and four items can be started or completed during the first six sprints based on the amount of Effort assigned to each work item.
+The forecast logic carries over effort points from one sprint to the next.

-- Sprint 1: 19 Effort points, items 1 and 2 can be completed and item 3 can be started; 4 velocity points are carried over to the next sprint
+- Sprint 1: 19 Effort points, items 1 and 2 can be completed and item 3 can be started; 4 Effort points are carried over into the next sprint.

-- Sprint 2: 13 Effort points, item 3 from the previous sprint can be completed and the next 2 items can be started; 2 velocity points are carried over to the next sprint
+- Sprint 2: 13 Effort points, item 3 from the previous sprint can be completed, item 4 can be completed, and item 5 can be started; 2 Effort points are carried over into the next sprint.

-- Sprint 3: 15 Effort points, item 5 from the previous sprint can be completed and 4 new items can be started; 2 velocity points are carried over to the next sprint
+- Sprint 3: 15 Effort points, item 5 from the previous sprint and items 6 through 8 can be completed, and item 9 can be started; 2 Effort points are carried over into the next sprint.

-- Sprint 4: 13 Effort points, item 9 from the previous sprint can be completed, 2 new items can be started and completed
+- Sprint 4: 13 Effort points, item 9 from the previous sprint and items 10 and 11 can be completed; no Effort points are carried over into the next sprint.

 TFS 2013 - TFS 2017.1

-- Sprint 2: 13 Effort points, which reflects 7 unused velocity points
+- Sprint 2: 13 Effort points, items 1 and 2 can be completed; 7 velocity points are carried over to the next sprint

 Determine the velocity needed to complete all items in the backlog